PeterWarrington/NEA-mapping/docs/ProjectObjectives.md

     - [ ] Save this location and route to their account
 - [ ] Data structures and important algorithms are well-documented using comments
 - [ ] API is well documented
+- [ ] Effective use of object-oriented programming to be able to create effective data structures shared across the project, including the appropiate use of inheritance.
+- [ ] Normalised database structure to store the data mentioned above.

 ## Extension
 - [ ] Cache the most frequently accessed places directly on the database